photopensieve/photopensieve.github.io/_posts/2025-05-03-ireland-road-trip.md

 **What exactly is a tourist trap, and how can you spot them?**

-A tourist trap is an attraction or establishment that primarily targets visitors rather than locals, often prioritizing profit over authentic experience.
-They're not necessarily bad, but they tend to be overpriced, overcrowded, and sometimes underwhelming compared to alternatives.

-Here's how to spot them:
-- **Heavy marketing presence**: If you see something advertised everywhere, it might be overhyped
-- **Tour bus crowds**: Large groups being shuttled in and out often indicate mass tourism
-- **Inflated prices**: Significantly higher costs than similar experiences elsewhere
-- **Lack of locals**: If you don't see Irish people there, ask yourself why
-- **Rushed experiences**: Places that move you through quickly to maximize throughput
-- **Gift shop emphasis**: When the gift shop seems as important as the attraction itself
+To me, a tourist trap is a place that’s overly famous and popular but doesn’t live up to the hype in person.
+These places often are worth a visit (though sometimes not), but they are either overpriced, and/or overly crowded that make them less appealing.
+Some places are very expensive and very crowded, but they are still worth a visit, e.g. Venice, or Paris, so I do not consider those "tourist traps".

 In Ireland, examples include the Guinness Storehouse (overpriced brewery tour), Temple Bar area (expensive drinks, touristy atmosphere), and parts of the Ring of Kerry (bus-clogged scenic route).
 The Book of Kells Experience, while historically significant, also fits this pattern with high admission fees and crowds.

-Instead, seek out places locals actually go: neighborhood pubs, smaller towns, less famous but equally beautiful scenic routes, and attractions without massive parking lots full of tour buses.
+Instead, I prefer to seek out places that locals actually go: neighborhood pubs, smaller towns, less famous but equally beautiful scenic routes, and attractions without massive parking lots full of tour buses.

 **What differences will I notice traveling between the Republic of Ireland and Northern Ireland?**

 While the border crossing is invisible and seamless, there are several practical differences you'll encounter:

 **Currency**: The Republic of Ireland uses the Euro (€), while Northern Ireland uses the British Pound Sterling (£).
-Many businesses near the border accept both currencies, but you'll get better exchange rates using the local currency.
-ATMs are readily available in both regions.

 **Road signs**: In the Republic, distances are shown in kilometers and speed limits in km/h, while Northern Ireland uses miles and mph.
 Road signs in the Republic are bilingual (English and Irish Gaelic), while Northern Ireland signs are English-only.